haacked/haacked.com/_posts/2014-07-28-github-flow-aliases.markdown

 ### A proper reset

-Sometimes, you just want to throw your hands up in disgust and burn all the work in your working directory to the ground and start over.
+There will be times when you explore a promising idea in code and it turns out to be crap.
+You just want to throw your hands up in disgust and burn all the work in your working directory to the ground and start over.

 In an attempt to be helpful, people might recommend: `git reset HEAD --hard`.

-Bad idea.
+Slap those people in the face.
+It's a bad idea.
 Don't do it!

-That's basically a delete without any undo.
+That's basically a delete of your current changes without any undo.
 As soon as you run that command, Murphy's law dictates you'll suddenly remember there was that one gem among the refuse you don't want to rewrite.

 Too bad.
-If you reset work that you never committed it is gone for good.
+If you reset work that you _never committed_ it is gone for good.
 Hence, the `wipe` alias.

 ```ini
     wipe = !git add -A && git commit -qm 'WIPE SAVEPOINT' && git reset HEAD~1 --hard
 ```

 This commits everything in my working directory and then does a hard reset to remove that commit.
 The nice thing is, the commit is still there, but it's just unreachable.
+Unreachable commits are a bit inconvenient to restore, but at least they are still there.
 You can run the `git reflog` command and find the SHA of the commit if you realize later that you made a mistake with the reset.
+The commit message will be "WIPE SAVEPOINT" in this case.

 ### Completing the pull request

 While working on a branch, I regularly push my changes to GitHub.
 At some point, I'll go to github.com and create a pull request, people will review it, and then it'll get merged.
-I tend to delete the branch from the Web UI as part of the merge process.
-At this point, I'm done with my current branch and I want to clean everything up.
+Once it's merge, I like to [tidy up and delete the branch via the Web UI](https://github.com/blog/1335-tidying-up-after-pull-requests).
+At this point, I'm done with this topic branch and I want to clean everything up on my local machine.
 Here's where I use one of my more powerful aliases, `git bdone`.

 This alias does the following.